nicolafisherwriter/nfwdg/_notes/what if the answer to being in flow lies within you?.md

 ---
-Date: 17th September, 2021

-Link: answer
+title: what if the answer to being in flow lies within you?

-Tags: writing
+tags: writing
 ---

-# what if the answer to being in flow lies within you?

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Essence is our unique blueprint, a combination of everything we love and who we are.
 We find it by looking within.
 We find flow when we align with who we truly are. <a href="https://twitter.com/hashtag/tweet100?src=hash&amp;ref_src=twsrc%5Etfw">#tweet100</a> <a href="https://t.co/gKJ8whSzLn">pic.twitter.com/gKJ8whSzLn</a></p>&mdash; Nicola Fisher | A Gentle Life (@liveagentlelife) <a href="https://twitter.com/liveagentlelife/status/1438746099448229888?ref_src=twsrc%5Etfw">September 17, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>